-One common question which often comes up and which one can easily appreciate the reason for it being asked, is about the situation with regards to navigating through airport security as a disabled traveller.
-Each country can differ slightly in the exact requirements but certainly in UK airports, EVERY one must go through security if they wish to fly and that does include disabled and mobility challenged travellers.
+One common question which often comes up and which one can easily appreciate the reason for it being asked is about the situation with regards to navigating through airport security as a disabled traveller.
+Each country can differ slightly in the exact requirements but certainly, in UK airports, EVERY one must go through security if they wish to fly and that does include disabled and mobility challenged travellers.

 If you are partly or fully blind, you do have a right to travel with your guide dog.
 There are though certain restrictions in respect of quarantine laws and whilst airlines are legally obliged to allow you to travel with your guide dog if the dog passes are quarantine requirements and provided you have the full documentation, without meeting these requirements, your dog cannot travel.
 Within the European Union, the rules at the time of writing included the need for a:

-Given the difficulties sometimes faced, such as hotels without a lift (elevator) or ramp which a wheelchair can be pushed up, disabled tourists seem place greater value on service providers who do get things right.
+Given the difficulties sometimes faced, such as hotels without a lift (elevator) or ramp which a wheelchair can be pushed up, disabled tourists seem to place greater value on service providers who do get things right.
 Be warned if you are an airline or airport authority!
 Another report, this one National Council on Disabilities found that one of the biggest airline problems is requested wheelchairs being delayed or non-existing at all.

-Kwai-sang Yau also found in her research that one of the biggest problems faced by disabled traveller’s who were flying was that staff were not trained in handling wheelchairs and this resulted in several people reporting in the research that their wheelchairs were damaged in the process of flying.
+Kwai-sang Yau also found in her research that one of the biggest problems faced by disabled travellers who were flying was that staff were not trained in handling wheelchairs and this resulted in several people reporting in the research that their wheelchairs were damaged in the process of flying.

-Kwai-sang Yau.M., McKercher.B. and Packer.T.
+- Kwai-sang Yau.M., McKercher.B. and Packer.T.
 (2004).
 Travelling with a Disability.
 Annals of Tourism Research, Vol. 31, No. 4, 2004.